About Nanaimo Art Gallery

 Our Curator, Jesse Birch, regularly visits artist’s studios in Nanaimo, across Vancouver Island, and on the Gulf Islands to look, learn, share ideas, and give feedback.
 If you are interested in a studio visit, contact Jesse Birch, [email protected].

 If you are interested in becoming a part of our Artists in the Schools program please fill out an application form.
-If you have any questions or are interested in teaching art workshops for adults, children, or teens, please contact Community Engagement Coordinator Aisha, [email protected].
+If you have any questions or are interested in teaching art workshops for adults, children, or teens, please contact Community Engagement Coordinator Aisha, [email protected]a.

 The Gallery Store carries local artists and makers from around Vancouver Island and across the Salish Sea.
-To enquire about having your products or art carried in The Gallery Store, please send an introductory email to Evan, our Visitor Services & Retail Coordinator, at [email protected] Please include a few images of your work or a link to your website and a few paragraphs about yourself and your products.
+To enquire about having your products or art carried in The Gallery Store, please send an introductory email to Mary Anne, our Visitor Services & Retail Coordinator, at [email protected] Please include a few images of your work or a link to your website and a few paragraphs about yourself and your products.

 Board of Directors